Don't Tell the Dog

 Don't Tell the Dog is the second studio album by English indie rock musician James Marriott.
-Recorded in mid-2024, the album contained references to childhood loss, breakups, and unprocessed guilt and featured the singles "I Don't Want to Live Like This", "Toothache", "It's Only Love", and "Something's Wrong".
-It charted at No. 1 on the UK Albums Chart and was praised by The Line of Best Fit.
+Recorded in mid-2024, the album discussed childhood loss, breakups, anxiety, and unprocessed guilt.
+It featured the singles "I Don't Want to Live Like This", "Toothache", "It's Only Love", and "Something's Wrong".
+The album charted at No. 1 on the UK Albums Chart.
+It also topped the Official Vinyl Albums Chart and the Official Record Store Chart.

-History
+Recording and production

-The influencer and musician James Marriott, who had been born in Switzerland, raised in Buckinghamshire, and moved to Brighton around 2021, had previously peaked at number 17 on the UK Albums Chart with Are We There Yet? in 2023.
-He wrote his second album over a year while undergoing psychotherapy and had recorded it by July 2024 over three weeks at Big Jelly Studios in Ramsgate.
-One track sampled the squeaks of a nearby playground slide.
-He told the publication that he had "wanted to take it in a direction that was a little bit less indie-rock and more indie-pop" as he felt that parts of Are We There Yet? were slightly self-indulgent.
+Marriott's previous album Are We There Yet? had peaked at number 17 on the UK Albums Chart in 2023.
+He wrote his second album over the course of the following year while undergoing psychotherapy.
+Similar to his first album, Marriott wrote Don’t Tell The Dog in close collaboration with writing partners Jono Suter and Matt Gavin, who play keyboards and lead guitar on the album respectively.
+Marriott and his session band recorded it by July 2024 over three weeks at Big Jelly Studios in Ramsgate.
+In an interview with Dork, he described how he "wanted to take [the album] in a direction that was a little bit less indie-rock and more indie-pop" as he felt that parts of Are We There Yet? were slightly self-indulgent.